lapicidae/nvchecker-email/README.md

 [ADDR]
 from = 'firstname.lastname@gmail.com'
-to = 'firstname.lastname+nvchecker@gmail.com'   # you can append a plus ("+") sign and any combination of words or numbers after your email address.
+to = 'firstname.lastname+nvchecker@gmail.com'   # for Gmail recipient addresses, you can add a plus sign ('+') after the username and any combination of words or numbers
 ```

 #### *Configuration test*